- Who we are

 What we do:

-1) Work into local Children’s Centres
+1) Work in local Children’s Centres

 We work with each of the 16 Children’s Centres in Islington providing support for half a day of week.
 This includes: